Ferenc Gyurcsány: Plagiarism controversy

 In an article published on 2 April 2012, Pécsi Újság called into question whether Gyurcsány submitted a diploma thesis.
 István Geresdi, Dean of the Faculty of Sciences at the University of Pécs told Pécsi Újság that they were unable to find Gyurcsány's diploma thesis.
 He further added that Gyurcsány's thesis was the only missing work from that time period.
 On 3 April Gyurcsány published a page from his course record book that stated that he submitted and defended a college thesis.
 He also stated that he did not know where his own copy of his thesis was, but he would make efforts to locate and publish it.
 After two weeks, on 13 April he announced that he failed to find his copy of the thesis.
 On 27 April Hír TV, a government-leaning television channel announced that they have found evidence that Szabolcs Rozs, who was Gyurcsány's brother-in-law in 1984, submitted a college thesis at the same college and department as Gyurcsány, with a title identical to Gyurcsány's work, in 1980.
 Three days later, on 30 April Hír Tv announced that they have located and compared the reviews of both Rozs's and Gyurcsány's work, and found that based on the common errors and omissions, the two texts are likely to be identical, supporting the allegations of plagiarism.

 Other

-He often displays himself in the role of an anti-fascist politician, who is strongly against the Hungarian radicalism and anti-semitism.
-However, he is the subject of criticism by his political opponents for the luxury villa of Rózsadomb in which he lives and is now the property of his recent wife, having been taken away from a Jewish family twice;